aws-greengrass/aws-greengrass-lite/docs/spec/components/ggdeploymentd.md

      correctly handled.
    - [ggdeploymentd-4.3] Stale components are removed from the device on a new deployment handling.
-5. [ggdeploymentd-5] The deployment service can notify components and get confirmation to move forward with the deployment.
+5. [ggdeploymentd-5] The deployment service may notify components and get confirmation to move forward with the deployment.
    - [ggdeploymentd-5.1] The SubscribeToComponentUpdates IPC command is supported and the deployment service notifies components about updates if